gpestana/notes/talks/beautiful_go_2017/beautiful_go_2017.md

 #### Abstract:
 Go is beautiful.
-It's simplicity, concise syntax and well defined best practices make it a pleasure for anyone to read write code, from new programmers to the most experienced hacker.
+It's simplicity, concise syntax and well defined best practices make it a pleasure for anyone to read and write code, from new programmers to the most experienced hacker.
 In this talk we embark on a voyage through examples of beautiful code written in Go.
-We explore how the creators of Go approach code comments and naming conventions when implementing Go's primitives, how switches simplify Telegraf's code design, how proper error handling will make it a bliss to read code and enjoy the aesthetics of Go's concurrency code.
+We explore how the creators of Go approach code comments and naming conventions when implementing Go's primitives, how switches simplify Telegraf's code design, how proper error handling will make it a bliss to read code and we'll enjoy the aesthetics of Go's concurrency code.
 All code examples are taken from outstanding open source projects written in Go, including golang/go itself.